WoSea/MarsXamarin/MISSION1.md

 #### MessageListItem Class
 We will need to create a class that will be used to store the messages in an `ObservableCollection`.

+This class will later be used for data binding in the UI.

 Right click on the main project and go to Add > New Item > Class and name it MessageListItem.cs.

 Change the class to look like this: